You are here

 Don't be a Spammer

 Don't add to our existing load of spam (unwanted messages) by becoming a spammer yourself.
 Ask yourself who really needs to see your message.
 Don't make a large number of people read and process a message that only affects a small number.
-Use a smaller listserv or email alias to reach smaller groups.
+Use a smaller Google group to reach smaller groups.

 Sign Your Message